dbt-labs/docs.getdbt.com/website/docs/reference/model-selection-syntax.md

 2. Env-aware logic that causes different behavior based on the `target`, env vars, etc.

 dbt will do its best to capture *only* changes that are the result of development.
-In projects with intricate env-aware logic, dbt will try to do the right thing and will err on the side of running too many models (i.e. false positives) than too few.
-We're working on the option to turn off some knobs, in the form of more-specific subselectors.
+In projects with intricate env-aware logic, dbt will err on the side of running too many models (i.e. false positives).
+We're working on better options for more complex projects, in the form of more-specific subselectors.
 Track [this issue](https://github.com/fishtown-analytics/dbt/issues/2704) for progress.

 ## Putting it all together